hectorguo/app_workshop_week2/README.md

 3. Invalid property name (given in POST)
 4. Invalid value for a property (given in POST)

-Present your submission in the form a document with the following table.

 Error Code  | Error Message    | Relevant Resources  | Parameters
 ----------- | ----------|------------ |-----